maximepeter/website-alice/README.md

 - Photo update : Mettre àa jour toutes les photos du Queyras et de l'Argentine
   - Argentine : To check
 - Make the hovering effect on the table of contents fit only the text size
+- Calculate the number of photos to display depending on the text size